hzqst/MetaHookSv/README.md

 A simple demo plugin that pops MessageBox when load.

-Current state : Ready to use
+Current state : Ready to use.

 ### CaptionMod